- Oops!Something went wrong.Please try again later.

 Anyone can invest, but building a successful investment portfolio takes a combination of a few things: research, patience, and a little bit of risk.
 So, if you had invested in Agilent Technologies a decade ago, you're probably feeling pretty good about your investment today.

-The stock has jumped 6.17% over the past four weeks.
-Additionally, no earnings estimate has gone lower in the past two months, compared to 3 higher, for fiscal 2021; the consensus estimate has moved up as well.
+The stock is up 5.69% over the past four weeks, and no earnings estimate has gone lower in the past two months, compared to 7 higher, for fiscal 2022.
+The consensus estimate has moved up as well.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report